 The Jewish Federation of Greater Pittsburgh grants non-need-based scholarships for eligible students traveling to Israel on eligible programs. $2,200 per student for a minimum three-week or 21-day trip.
 Further need based scholarships are also available to those who qualify.
 For more information on scholarship guidelines, eligibility, programs, and funding opportunities, contact Debbie Swartz at firstname.lastname@example.org or 412.992.5208.

 Jewish Community Foundation

 Each year, Jewish Community Foundation leadership makes grants that align with the Jewish Federation's mission.
 The Foundation helps bring to fruition the philanthropic goals and dreams of more than 1,290 individuals, families and organizations.
-Questions may be submitted to Shelly Parver, Senior Manager, Grantmaking & Allocations, Jewish Education & Continuity at 412-992-5207 or email@example.com for more information.
+Questions may be submitted to Shelly Parver, Assistant Planning Director, Jewish Education & Continuity at 412-992-5207 or email@example.com for more information.

 Jewish Life & Learning New Initiatives Seed Money Grants

 The Jewish Life & Learning department is dedicated to supporting high quality Jewish educational programs and experiences and maximizing the number of Jewish Pittsburghers engaged in meaningful Jewish learning.
 Apply for grants of up to $3,000 to seed new direct learning and experiences for adults in the Pittsburgh Jewish community.
 Contact Rabbi Amy Bardack at firstname.lastname@example.org or 412-697-6654 for more information.